anikaarevalo/healthcare_AI_agent/README.md

 ## Future Plans

 To make the app production-grade, testing is required across multiple dimensions: validating user interactions, performing unit tests and qualitative evaluations, and ensuring guardrails and observability.

+For the "nice-to-haves" of the Healthcare AI agent, here are some that come to mind:

 1. Upgrading the agent's main functionality of fetching data (source to date is web based) and generating a response with the following features:
     * Persistent chat history across sessions